No Factories on Shafer Road

 Green Amber, an Ontario company, is seeking permission to pour more than 100,000 sq ft of concrete as a base for their planned industrial marjuana production facility on Shafer Road in rural Lumby.

 Because the land is in the Agricultural Land Reserve, Order in Council 380 mandates that the operation be carried out on soil.
 But Health Canada requires that medical marijuana must be produced in a "controlled and sterile" environment, and a concrete floor protects against mould and other contaminants.
 Green Amber wants to process medical marijuana; hence their Application for an exemption.
 And the ALC will not contemplate such an Application without the explicit approval of the Regional District.

 Approval seemed imminent when a group of citizens met Wednesday evening Dec.05 and organized delegations to the Electoral Area Advisory Committee (EAAC) "delegated public hearings" the following day (Dec.06).
 The EAAC initiated an amendment to the agenda of the next Board meeting, modifying the motion to approve the Application to a motion to defer it, pending extra work by the proponent.

-Although no public input has ever been permitted regarding the Green Amber project, there were obvious implications the preceding arguments had for it.
-So the final portion of the meeting dealing with Green Amber resulted in the deferral already reported above.
+Although no public input has ever been permitted regarding the Green Amber project, there were obvious implications for it in the preceding arguments, and the final portion of the meeting dealing with Green Amber resulted in the deferral already reported above.

 Kudos to all those who worked on this issue, without pay, and without much initial hope.